NOTICE OF PRIVACY PRACTICES

-This Notice of Privacy Practices (“Notice”) is given on behalf of certain health care provider affiliates of Geisinger St. Luke’s Hospital (“Geisinger St. Luke’s”) and all of their departments, units, employed health professionals, students, and members of volunteer groups who are allowed to help while you are an inpatient or being treated at a Geisinger St. Luke’s facility.
-All of Geisinger St. Luke’s entities are legally required to follow the privacy practices that are described in this notice.
+This Notice of Privacy Practices (“Notice”) is given on behalf of certain health care provider affiliates of Geisinger GSL (“GSL”) and all GSL employees (including work from home employees), contingent workers, residents, clinical and non-clinical students, members of the medical staff, volunteers, observers, and all contracted personnel.
+All of GSL’s entities are legally required to follow the privacy practices that are described in this notice.

-This Notice of Privacy Practices is effective as of October 30, 2019.
-If you have any questions about this Notice, please contact Geisinger St. Luke’s Network Compliance Department through the confidential Hotline at 1(855) 9-ETHICS or 1(855)938-4427.
+This Notice of Privacy Practices is effective as of January 1, 2023.
+If you have any questions about this Notice, please contact St. Luke’s Chief Compliance & Privacy Officer through the confidential Compliance & Ethics Hotline at 1(855)-9ETHICS or 1(855)938-4427.

-Geisinger St. Luke’s is required to give you this Notice to comply with the regulations (the “Privacy Rule”) established under federal laws called the Health Insurance Portability and Accountability Act (“HIPAA”) Privacy Rule and the Health Information Technology for Economic and Clinical Health Act (“HITECH”).
-Geisinger St. Luke’s is committed to protecting your medical information, including health information protected by HIPAA and other federal and state laws, and using that information appropriately.
+GSL is required to provide this Notice to comply with the regulations established under federal laws called the Health Insurance Portability and Accountability Act (“HIPAA”) Privacy Rule (the “Privacy Rule”) and the Health Information Technology for Economic and Clinical Health Act (“HITECH”).
+GSL is required by law to protect your medical information, including Protected Health Information (“PHI”) protected by HIPAA, and other federal and state laws, and using that information appropriately.

 II.
 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION

 The Privacy Rule allows GSL to use and disclose PHI about you for purposes of treatment, payment, and health care operations without your express permission.
 These include: